countable-web/open-source-corporation/product/engineering/CODING_STANDARDS.md

 If you want to dive deeper, see https://cssguidelin.es/

-## Javascript Coding Standards
+## Javascript, HTML and CSS Formatting

 Use the Prettier autoformatter and standard. https://github.com/prettier/prettier

-For projects using node, and supported editors (like VS Code) you can have a .prettierrc.js in your project root, like this.
+For projects using node, and supported editors (like VS Code) you can have a `.prettierrc.js` in your project root, like this.
 ```
 module.exports = {
   semi: false,